 Portion Size

-Be mindful of portion size, as consuming too much of even a low-GI smoothie can cause blood sugar levels to rise.
+Be mindful of portion size, as consuming too much of even a low-GI smoothie can raise blood sugar levels.
 Stick to smaller servings, and if needed, consult with a healthcare professional for personalized guidance on appropriate portion sizes for your individual needs.

 No Added Sugars